lecuyer-a/lecuyer-a.github.io/_posts/2020-04-23-coachlife.markdown

 ---
 title: CoachLife
-subtitle: A software to help you in your sports exercises
+subtitle: To help you in your sports exercises
 layout: default
 modal-id: 3
 date: 2020-04-23